hemanthpruthvi/PyAstroPol/README.md

 ### Examples

-[PyAstroPol/Examples/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Examples) contains reveral examples files to demonstrate the applications of the package.
+[PyAstroPol/Examples/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Examples) contains several examples files to demonstrate the applications of the package.
 They are provided in the form of `IPython` notebook and it is a good way to quick-start using the package. __They also function as the test cases__.

 ### Analysis on own